unicode-org/message-format-wg/exploration/exact-match-selector-options.md

 <a href="https://github.com/unicode-org/message-format-wg/pull/471">#471</a>
 (about number selection).

-The default selector function is the function used when an implementation cannot find another selector.
+The exact match selector function is the function used when an implementation cannot find another selector.
 It is also an attribute of selectors, such as `:number` or perhaps `:date` that need to match specific values.
-ICU MF1 has a selector called `com.ibm.icu.text.SelectFormat` associated with the keyword `select` in the MF1 syntax.

 ## Use-Cases